Japan's top court orders Okinawa to allow a divisive government plan to build US military runways

 The ground improvement plan requires tens of thousands of pillars and massive amounts of soil, which opponents say would damage the environment.

-Okinawa Gov. Denny Tamaki has called for a significant reduction of the U.S. military in Okinawa, the immediate closure of the Futenma base and the scrapping of a base construction in Henoko.
+Okinawa Gov. Denny Tamaki has called for a significant reduction of the U.S. military in Okinawa, the immediate closure of the Futenma base and the scrapping of the base construction in Henoko.

+Tamaki said said he will not back down and continue with the demands despite the ruling.
+The Okinawa government will carefully examine the ruing to decide on a next step, he added.

+“The ruling is extremely disappointing because we had expected a fair and neutral judgement based on respect for the local government autonomy,” Tamaki told a news conference.
+The ruling nullifies an independent municipal decision and could even disregard their constitutional right to local autonomy, Tamaki said.
+“It deeply concerns me.”

 The Japanese and U.S. governments initially agreed in 1996 to close the Futenma air station, a year after the rape of a schoolgirl by three U.S. military personnel led to a massive anti-base movement.
 But persistent protests and lawsuits between Okinawa and Tokyo have held up the plan for nearly 30 years.